 While this letter can only be used in a court of law by the specific business that requested it, it’s still an encouraging sign for on-demand companies.
 The next expected step in the fight for worker classification in the gig economy is for the agency to take formal action based on this letter and issue official guidance or regulation using the same reasoning.

-Highly-Publicized Examples of Insurance at Work for Marketplace Companies
+Highly-Publicized Examples of Marketplace Company Insurance at Work

 - Uber agreed to pay $20 million to settle the class-action lawsuit filed by their drivers, claiming that they have been misclassified as independent contractors.
 See: Uber agrees to pay drivers $20 million to settle independent contractor lawsuit